-Jack and I can’t help ourselves from singing the Cole Porter commercial for De Soto:
+Jack and I cannot help ourselves and start singing the Cole Porter commercial for De Soto:

 The other diners appreciate our a Cappella impromptu performance.
 We get a hand.
 Jack and I both stand up and bow.
 Now the girls are blushing.
 Someone takes a photo.
-I regret we aren’t in New York where we’d be in the Post the next day.
+I regret we are not in New York where we would be in the Post the next day.
 Maybe we are too big for Boston.

 “My mother told me about dining and dancing under the stars at the Ritz while she was at Wellesley in the thirties.
 She’ll be so happy to hear about tonight.”

 “Did someone say dancing?”
 I perk up.
 “How about the Rat?”

 No one else wants to ruin our perfect evening.
 Jill just winks at me.
 I wonder how I am going to tell Flo about a possible new girlfriend.
 We have not talked in ages.
 I know that is wrong, but the evening lets me put off any repentance.
 I went to mass, at least.

 “What’s up?
 You seem a million miles away,” Jill puts her arm around my waist.

 “Just the meal, I guess,” I don’t want to spoil the mood.

 “Come on, I know you better than that.”